-The resulting design included architectural guidelines to ensure that all homes built in the future would encompass the New Urbanism concept, including homes with front porches and garages in the back.
+The resulting design included architectural guidelines to ensure that all homes built in the future would encompass the New Urbanism concept.

 In 1991 the designs were well enough developed that Walt Disney Company announced its plan to build a new community named Celebration, Florida.

 Construction began in 1994 and most of the downtown area was completed in 1996.

 The Celebration community has designated the exact date - November 12, 1996 - as "Founders Day."